Learn how to make classic Basil Pesto Sauce!

 Basil has a tendency to oxidize and turn brown, so this sauce is best fresh.
-However, if you're not planning to use the Pesto right away, store it in an airtight container in your refrigerator.
-I recommend covering the top of the pesto with a little olive oil to keep it from oxidizing (discoloring).
+However, if you're not planning to use it right away, store it in an airtight container in your refrigerator.
+You can also cover the top with a little olive oil to prevent oxidizing, too.

-One thing I absolutely love about this Basil Pesto is that the recipe is sooo versatile.
+One thing I absolutely love about this recipe is that it's sooo versatile.
 You can easily make it vegan, dairy free, use other nuts, etc. Here are some ideas to try:

-- Vegan: To make this recipe vegan, simply skip the cheese ... it will still taste amazing.
+- Vegan / Dairy Free: To make this recipe vegan, simply skip the cheese ... it will still taste amazing.
 You could also replace the Parmesan with a little nutritional yeast for extra depth of flavor.

 - Other Nuts: Feel free to replace the pine nuts with other nuts.
-Walnuts are often used in pesto, but you can experiment with cashews, pistachios, etc.
+Walnuts are often used in pesto, but you can experiment with cashews, pistachios, pecans, etc.

 - Nut Free: Are you allergic to nuts, or did you forget to pick them up at the store?
 It's fine to leave them out of the recipe.
 You could also replace the nuts with seeds, such as pepitas or sunflower seeds, too.

 - Pecorino: Feel free to replace the Parmesan with Pecorino cheese, or use a mixture of Pecorino and Parmesan.

 - Herbs: Pesto can be made with many different herbs and even greens like spinach, so feel free to experiment!
-Check out my Cilantro Pesto and Kale Pesto recipes, or this Hummus Sandwich which has a mixed herb pesto, and Green Pizza with basil-spinach pesto for inspiration.
+For inspiration, check out my Cilantro Pesto and Kale Pesto recipes, or this Hummus Sandwich which has a mixed herb pesto, or this Green Pizza which has a basil-spinach pesto.